-Open your social media apps and you might be bombarded with messages about "quarantine body."
-In light of stay-at-home orders, an intense focus on weight loss has emerged.
-The general idea is people should use this time at home to get the "perfect body."
-And if you're getting married, it's the time to begin "shedding for the wedding."
+Open your social media apps and you'll be bombarded with messages about weight loss.
+With every swipe, click and scroll, there are ads for fitness programs and new diet plans— not to mention the endless amount of edited photos, which make comparing your body to others easier than ever before.
+And if you're getting married, you'll likely be told it's time to begin "shedding for the wedding."
 But the concept of losing weight for your nuptials is actually harmful, according to experts (and we agree!).

 "The phrase 'shedding for the wedding' reinforces the idea that you must be thin to earn love, to be good enough and to be valued on your wedding day," says therapist Hannah Tishman, licensed master social worker and practice coordinator at Cobb Psychotherapy.
 "The downside of this mentality is that it truly reinforces the idea that we're not good enough as we are."